UNLEASH YOUR LIFE !You CAN create the life you really want.

 Today – my 60th birthday – I feel solid, strong, blessed, and at peace with life to this day.
 It’s a good foundation for moving forward.

 I have many folks to thank for arriving at 60 intact:

 Breast cancer forced me to own every thought, word, and choice; eliminating the possibility of assigning responsibility for anything to anyone other than myself.
 My story was recently the subject of a documentary and is published in the Breast Cancer Wellness anthology of thrivers.
 I’M NOT DONE YET living out the lessons I learned from cancer.

 Living with the Zulu influenced me in ways that I’m still unraveling.
 I subsequently wrote Ruby’s World and now serve as the American Ambassador for the Rural Women’s Movement of South Africa, representing them at the Commission on the Status of Women at the United Nations.

 I’ve been recording my dreams since I was 14.
-Over the last 25 years I’ve come to rely on the wisdom in my dreams more heavily than the conventional wisdom of waking life.
+Over the last 45 years I’ve gradually come to trust the wisdom in my dreams more deeply than the conventional wisdom of waking life.

 My dreams were the integral factor in healing my cancer, traveling to KwaZulu-Natal, and writing Ruby’s World.
-I have clients worldwide whom I serve by identifying wisdom in their dreams to provide insight and pathways for navigating the challenges of their lives.
+I have clients worldwide whom I serve by helping them identify the wisdom in their dreams that provides insight and inspiration for navigating the challenges of their lives.
 I’M NOT DONE YET touting the power of dreams.
-I’m currently writing another book, Dreams from the Edge of Life.
+I’m currently writing a third book, Dreams from the Edge of Life.

 Thank you for sharing these past 24 days with me.
 I hope my stories have at least been interesting; at best been food for thought.
 I look forward to sharing more in the coming months and years.
 Stay tuned.